FlipFlop17/AzRebit/README.md

 ### Recommendation

 The function is using `DaysToKeepRequests` counter after which it will clean up requests older than specified days.
 Since the resubmition is best used just for failed requests, keeping successfull runs might increase storage size.
-You can delete the saved request manually from your function in case of a successfull execution.
+You can delete the saved request within your function by using the provided `DeleteSavedBlobAsync()` method in case of a successfull execution.

 ```csharp
 //optional - delete the save request.
 Usually you would want this iy your function runned successfuly